 Pre-purchase examination – (horse vetting)

 We can perform pre-purchase examinations throughout the UK and abroad.
-Dr Espinar has knowledge of the equine industry in the UK and abroad.
-His certification in locomotor pathology gives him an exceptional insight when assessing horses.
+Dr Espinar has knowledge of the equine industry; his over 20 years of experience and qualifications gives him an exceptional insight when assessing horses.

 The pre-purchase exam involves 5 stages and two extra “optional” procedures that can be performed in either a 2 or 5 stage vetting: flexion test and lungeing on a hard surface.
 A blood sample may be taken for storage (up to 6 months) for possible analysis for substances that may have influenced the horse.